HHry0918/FEIT_Hackathon/README.md

 [Back To Top](#1-feit_hackathon)
 <br>

-# 6. But can I get my stuff from Ebay or Facebook market place for cheap?
+# 6. But I can get my stuff from Ebay or Facebook market place for cheap?

-<div style="text-align: justify"> All product before putting up will be inspected for quality assurance to be in almost tip top conditions so students can reassured that they are not getting scammed or being charged an unreasonable price. </div>
+<div style="text-align: justify"> All product before putting up will be inspected for quality assurance to be in almost tip top conditions so students can reassured that they are not getting scammed or being charged an unreasonable price.
+When the students want to throw out the product purchased from the website, they can contact the team to arrange a pickup.</div>

 [Back To Top](#1-feit_hackathon)
 <br>